imanlab/CMP9764M_AdvancedRobotics_2022/Week7/readme.md

 ## Instructions

-There are two different model training provided in this module.
-Both of them are written in Google Colab.

 To avoid any path problems, we suggest that you clone this repository and copy/upload 'Week7' to your Google Drive under Colab-Notebooks folder.
 If the 'Colab-Notebooks' folder does not exist, you can create one in the Google Drive and then uploadd 'Week7' folder under it.

 Your final directory structure should look something like this in Google Drive: